(This page not dependent on operating system)

 Now lets look at some items to download:

 1) Music.
 Everyone has heard of Napster.
 Actually it has been possible to download and listen to music available on the web for some time.
 It helps to know something about the different formats used in music files.
 The most popular is .mp3.
 Music can also be in .wav and other formats.
 Click here for a list of some common file formats.
 Napster has been stopped, but there are other programs that do the same job.
-Do a search for file sharing software.
+Do a search for file sharing software referred to as P2P.

 In order to listen to the music, you must have the appropriate program installed.
 Some programs will play a variety of formats.
-For example, most computers have Microsoft Media Player installed.
+For example, most Windows computers have Microsoft Media Player installed.
 The latest version can be downloaded from Microsoft for free.
-Click Here to go to the site
+Click Here to go to the site.
+All Windows computers have a default player that may or may not be a Microsoft program.

 Another good player is WinAmp.
-It comes with Netscape or can be downloaded from www.winamp.com or many music sites.
+It used to come with Netscape.
+It can be downloaded from many places on the web.
+A new veersion is promised for 2019.

 2) Pictures & Graphics: Lots of sites offer graphics for free download and for about any purpose you can think of.
 Actual photos of people, scenery and any subject you can think of; Clipart by the millions, and all free.
 Most have copyright statements allowing limited use.

 Any picture that is displayed on a web page can be saved in your hard drive for use anywhere you want providing you don't violate copyright.
 You can convert a picture to wallpaper also.
-In either browser, just right click on a picture or graphic and choose to "Set as background" or "Set As Wallpaper" .
+In either browser, just right click on a picture or graphic and choose to "Set as background" or "Set As Wallpaper".
+This procedure can be blocked by the web page.

 Other documents are in .doc format or .txt format.
 Again, just clicking on the file will usually open it.
 Word files can carry a virus, so it is a good idea to scan the file before opening it.